 It is important to have honest conversations about this.

 The learning manager or compliance function needs to weigh this up and decide what action to take.
 It’s about balance.
 How likely and serious is the Risk?
 How expensive is a strategy to mitigate against that Risk in advance?
 Having these conversations helps you understand the importance of compliance training in your organisation.
+Read our our blog about corporate fraud training.

 At Logicearth, we keep our Compliance modules succinct and relevant.
 We give the context for compliance.
 Your staff will understand the ‘why’ and understand the consequences.
+See the preview of our GDPR course and get some handy GDPR checklists.

 We see compliance training being about more than risk; we believe it’s about learning.
 The wider conversation about compliance is changing and we, as a learning services provider, see two key influences driving this change.